 This cute dog was adopted shortly after he posed for the camera - the head tilt does make a difference!

 And this little one was adopted too - so if you're dog (I haven't really tried this with cats) does a head tilt - make sure you capture that adorable moment in time!

-For more pet photographers sharing their take on this theme, head over to visit The Hoof & Hound Photographer, covering the Lancaster UK area and then head around the rest of the blog circle.
+For more pet photographers sharing their take on this theme, head over to visit Pet Love Photography, serving Greater Cincinnati, the San Francisco Bay Area, and destinations nationwide and then head around the rest of the blog circle.

 If you would like to book a custom pet portrait session, send an email to [email protected] or give us a call/text at 813-610-2671 in the Tampa Bay area (Florida).